siddhiGvc2/KP-WAM-BT/main/Documents/chnagelog.md

+## 071025
+version 071025A
+-- if GameModeIndex == NumberOflIGHTS & if last status is sent then callled GameOverRoutine

 ## 290925
 -- new varibale added GameOnTimeOn.
 -- remainig time is displayed when this is set
--- else when 1/2/3 is displayed, it was showing some wrong values
+-- else when 1/2/3 is displayed, it was showing some wrong values -- beep when any key is pressed in game 0
+-- beep when correct key is pressed in game 2

 ## 240925
 -- Display OTP - *OTP:1234#